Do you struggle with loving your job in health care?

 If you are not aware of your strengths or gifting, here are two great tests that can guide you to finding a a great fit: Clifton Strengths Assessment is an excellent career/job focussed assessment and the Gifts, Passions, Story Assessment (GPS) is a spiritually focussed assessment.
 Both of these assessments have helped me to hone in on my strengths and passions, and find greater meaning in my work.

-You may also like 8 Tips for Working Holidays in Health Care, 6 Tips for a Job Search in Healthcare, or Transitioning to a Job in Home Health Care E Book!
+You may also like 8 Tips for Working Holidays in Health Care, 6 Tips for a Job Search in Healthcare, or How to be an Organized Clinician in Home Health Care E Book!

 I would love to know your thoughts on habits to improve job satisfaction in health care.
 What has your experience been?
 What tips would you give to someone considering a job or a job change in this field?